 This usually encompasses Oxbridge interview practice and/or entrance exams.

 Entrance exams are required at interview at some Universities: I can help to prepare for these.
 STEP exams are also used by Cambridge (and sometimes Warwick) as an entry requirement, and I have significant experience in tutoring for these - including at Cambridge University as a mentor for prospective applicants from disadvantaged backgrounds.
+I can also help prepare for the MAT and PAT which are used by Oxford prior to invitation to interview.

 Students I tutor come from a wide range of disciplines include undergraduate and postgraduate students of: Maths, Physics, Engineering, Natural Sciences, and Computer Science.